 When I came home late the next evening, there was an unmistakeable smell of gas the moment I walked through the door.
 This time, the smell was palpable though it was still concentrated near the kitchen area.
 Where is the gas smell coming from?
 I can’t be sure.
-Is the leak coming from my unit, or did it drift up from my neighbors?
-(Natural gas drifts up)
+Is the smell even coming from my unit?

 Is It An Emergency?

 I woke up the next morning and I still smelled faint gas.
 I stepped out to the balcony to get some fresh air.
-It was only when I get back inside when the drop in air quality became apparent to me.
+It was only when I stepped back inside when it became apparent to me the drop in air quality.
 I decided then and there to call my local gas company’s emergency line.

-I admitted up front that I don’t know if it’s considered an emergency to the gentleman who picked up my call.
+When a gentleman from the gas company picked up my call, I admitted up front that I didn’t know if this is considered an emergency.
 He assured me that I did the right thing and dispatched a technician to my location.
-While I waited, I began to have a light headache.
+While I waited, I began to have a light headache (rare for me).
 I stayed outside for fresh air.

 He traced the leak to the wall piping behind the washer/dryer unit, which required a licensed gas plumber to fix.
 He shut off the gas line to my unit and wrote up a notice.
 Gratefully, I thanked him for coming.
 Even though it was a small one, it was – in fact – a gas leak.